-Stomach acid, called betaine hydrochloride (betaine is also called Tri-Methyl-Glycine or TMG), is released from specialised cells in the stomach that make it whenever you eat, and especially when you eat protein.
-It combines with another stomach secretion called pepsinogen, which makes pepsin, the first key enzyme that digests proteins into amino acids.
+Stomach acid, called betaine hydrochloride (betaine is also called Tri-Methyl-Glycine or TMG), is released from specialised cells in the stomach that make it whenever you eat, and especially when you eat proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
+It combines with another stomach secretion called pepsinogen, which makes pepsin, the first key enzyme that digests proteins into amino acidsAmino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….
 It is also needed to make intrinsic factor which combines with vitamin B12 for absorption.

 There are a number of functions of stomach acid.
 Firstly, it kills bugs and ‘disinfects’ your food.
 In the same way the skin is also acidic.
 Without enough stomach acid the wrong kind of bacteria, yeasts and fungi can start to colonise the gut leading to ‘dysbiosis’.
 An overgrowth of the yeast Candida albicans is a classic example.
 When you have the wrong balance and/or overgrowth of gut micro-organisms they ‘eat’ your undigested food and produce gas and bloating.